isomerpages/sportsg-safesport/_case-management/Support Network.md

 | Counsellor - either face-to-face or via remote session     | Subsidised    |

+---

-You may contact us at **contact@safesport.sg**  if
+**You may contact us at [contact@safesport.sg](mailto:contact@safesport.sg)  if:**

-1. You are or know of someone who requires augmented psychosocial support
+1\.
+You are or know of someone who requires augmented psychosocial support

-2. You would like to join us as a counsellor or befriender.
-Please complete and submit this [application form](https://form.gov.sg/61d4e012f46e87001200c9fa)
+2\.
+You would like to join us as a counsellor or befriender, please complete and submit this [application form](https://form.gov.sg/61d4e012f46e87001200c9fa).